scarborough-courtney/ohimanual/tutorials/toolbox_manual/gathering_appropriate_data.md

 \*\* **Note: this page is under development**

+* Goals:
+    + which goals to include?
+    + how will the goals be weighted?
+* Spatial scale:
+    + what are the regions within the study area?
+* Data:
+    + which data layers can be updated?
+    + which data layers must be changed to develop new goal models?
+* Goal models:
+    + develop any goal models with the best available data

 # Data Discovery and Acquisition: How to Gather Appropriate Data for the Ocean Health Index